nrinaudo/kantan.csv/docs/src/main/tut/rows_as_collections.md

 The [`asCsvReader`] scaladoc can seem a bit daunting with all its implicit parameters, so let's demystify it.

 The first thing you'll notice is that it takes a type parameter, which is the type into which each row will be decoded.
-In our example, we requested each row to be decoded into a `List[Float]`.
+In our example, we requested each row to be decoded into a [`List[Float]`][`List`].

 The first value parameter, `,`, is the character that should be used as a column separator.
-It's usually `,`, but can change - Excel, for instance, is infamous for using a system-dependent column separator.
+It's usually a comma, but not all implementations agree on that - Excel, for instance, is infamous for using a system-dependent column separator.

 Finally, the last value parameter is a boolean flag that, when set to `true`, will cause the first row to be skipped.
 This is important for CSV data that contains a header row.